OpenStreetMap

 The Overpass API

 Perhaps the most versatile of these community sources is the Overpass API.
-Overpass allows you to query the database in a great variety of ways using its own OSM-specific query language.
-To be honest this can quickly get really complicated outside of some relatively simple use-cases, but it’s a really powerful tool if you’re willing to learn it.
-Here’s a really simple example to give you a flavour of it.
+Overpass allows you to query the database using its own OSM-specific query language.
+This can quickly get complicated, but it’s powerful if you’re willing to learn it.
+Here’s a simple example:

 [out:json][timeout:5][bbox:{{bbox}}];